 Thermography is a way to measure and map the heat on the surface of the breast using a special heat-sensing camera.
 It’s based on the idea that the temperature rises in areas with increased blood flow and metabolism, which could be a sign of a tumor.

 Thermography has been around for many years, but studies have shown that it’s not an effective screening tool for finding breast cancer early.
 Although it has been promoted as helping detect breast cancer early, a 2012 research review found that thermography was able to detect only a quarter of the breast cancers found by mammography.
 In other words, it failed to detect 3 out of 4 cancers that were known to be present in the breast.
 Digital infrared thermal imaging (DITI), which some people believe is a newer and better type of thermography, has the same failure rate.
 This is why thermography should not be used as a substitute for mammograms.

 Other experimental breast imaging tests

 Some newer techniques are now being studied for breast imaging.
 These tests are in the earliest stages of research.
 It will take time to see if any of these imaging tests are as good as or better than those we use today.

 Optical imaging tests pass light into the breast and then measure the light that returns or passes through the tissue.
 The technique does not use radiation and does not require breast compression.
 Studies going on now are looking at combining optical imaging with other tests like MRI or 3D mammography to help diagnose breast cancer.

 Positron Emission Mammography (PEM) is another newly developed imaging exam of the breast.
 It uses sugar attached to a radioactive particle to detect cancer cells.
 The PEM scanner is FDA approved.
-Working much like a PET scan, a PEM scan may be better able to detect clusters of cancer cells within the breast.
-PEM may be able to show breast cancer before it can be seen with mammograms and might prove to be as good as or better than breast MRI.
-A number of studies are under way to assess this.
+Working much like a PET scan, a PEM scan may be better able to detect small clusters of cancer cells within the breast.
+Right now it is being studied in women with breast cancer or other breast problems to see if it can predict which lumps are cancers.